Arniiiii/ex_repo/README.md

 # ex_repo

-Welcome!
-It's an overlay for gentoo.
+It's an overlay for Gentoo.
+I mean, some recipes of how to build some applications or libraries using a Linux distro called Gentoo.

+Mostly C++ related recipes.

-# How to?
+# How to use it?
-First of all, get a machine with gentoo.
+First, get a machine with Gentoo.
 Then:

 `emerge eselect-repository`